ยทUses

 A verifier canonicalizes the revealed wrapped form, SHA-256s it, and confirms the hash matches the on-chain commitment.
 The block timestamp proves the commit predates the reveal.
 No trust in either party, no trust in Satsignal.

 Why this only works on a public chain.
-Cheaper infrastructure (signed logs, append-only DBs, transparency logs) can almost match what Satsignal does — for most use cases.
+Operator-controlled infrastructure (signed logs, append-only DBs, transparency logs) can almost match what Satsignal does — for most use cases.
 But commit-reveal is the place where a public chain is uniquely valuable: the threat model includes the operator, the agent platform, and any single service.
 With a chain anchor, even the issuer can’t rewrite when you committed.

 Helpers.
 Drop-in libraries that produce the same canonical bytes byte-for-byte across runtimes: